mironside/mironside.github.io-nope/_posts/2015-05-06-golang-task-package.md

 {% endhighlight %}

-Using this package it is very easy to define your own tasks and have tiny/task schedule and execute them.
-Here is a program that declares a basic compile task and then runs a compile task that compiles main.c to main.obj.
+tiny/task makes it is very easy to define your own tasks, schedule and execute them.
+Internally tiny/task handles crc'ing input and output files to detect unchanged files and file dependencies between tasks to ensure correct task execution order.

+Here is a simple program that declares a compile task and schedules a task to compile main.c to main.obj.

 {% highlight golang %}
 package main